-I knew that could be paired up with someone I had nothing in common with so I reduced the uncertainty by applying to the Photography Exploration Floor at Third North Residence Hall.
+I knew that could be paired up with someone I had nothing in common with so I reduced the uncertainty by applying to a specific Residence Hall.
 Whoever was going to be my roommate would share my interest in photography and that could be a starting point for a new friendship.

 As soon as the room assignments were released, I contacted the five other girls I would share a three-bedroom apartment, with one bathroom and a tiny kitchen.
 NYU tried to make our apartment as diverse as possible.
 We couldn’t stop thinking about going for Korean BBQ, dancing Salsa and watching Bollywood movies.

 Our group chat soon became filled up with lovely messages showing that we couldn’t wait to live with each other.

 We tried suitemate-bonding activities like going out to eat and cleaning the apartment together.
 But the more we got to know each the more we noticed we had nothing in common.
 They didn’t even like photography that much.

 As part of the dorm’s rules, we had to set the living agreements.
 We decided: guests allowed, lights off while sleeping, wash dishes after use and clean the apartment once a week.
 Problems started when we put the rules into practice.
 We all had different interpretations of what they meant.

 From honeymoon to nightmare

 Dorm parties are at the top of the college experience, but when you aren’t friends with your suitemates and their friends, you aren’t invited to parties in your own apartment.
 Things can get really uncomfortable.
 Cleaning the apartment and fairly distributing the storage space in the kitchen became our main sources of fights.